© Crown copyright 2019

 Like other medicines, naloxone can cause side effects in some individuals.
 Side effects reported include:

 - over-breathing (associated with an abrupt return to consciousness)

 - fast heart beat or disturbed heart rhythm

 - fluid on the lungs

-However, as naloxone in this context would be given to an individual who is believed to be facing a potentially imminent fatal opiate overdose, such risks of side-effects would be largely irrelevant in the decision whether to use it or not.
-However, the possibility of reducing unnecessary side-effects and discomfort, through careful, graduated, use of naloxone according to the instructions for the particular product involved, will be likely to a common element of advice and training provided.
-Such careful use may also have the benefit of limiting the unpleasant withdrawals the heroin/opioid user may otherwise feel as they come round.
+Reducing unnecessary side effects and discomfort, through careful, graduated, use of naloxone according to the instructions for the particular product, is likely to be part of the advice and training you provide.
+Such careful use may also have the benefit of limiting the unpleasant withdrawals the heroin or opioid user may feel as they come round.